Friday, August 8, 2008

 Nationale Park De Hoge Veluwe in Otterlo.

-Biking though the park the scenery changed as we peddled.
+Biking through the park, the scenery changed as we peddled.

 The purple heather plants set off the beautiful greens of the trees.